adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

 ![alt text](/images/251018/image2.png)

 If we create a project based on this particular template, it gives us the option to use OpenAI models deployed to either Azure AI Foundry, or using the OpenAI API directly.
 The template scaffolds up **a lot** of code.
-The template defaults to the very old model `gpt-35-turbo`, and I tried it out this model, deployed to Azure AI Foundry.
+The template defaults to the very old model `gpt-35-turbo`, and I tried it out using this model, deployed to Azure AI Foundry.
 Hitting F5 allows us to debug the agent locally, using the [Microsoft 365 Agent Playground](https://learn.microsoft.com/en-us/microsoft-365/agents-sdk/create-test-basic-agent?tabs=csharp):

 ![alt text](/images/251018/image3.png)